 Many small business owners think that engaging the services of a professional web designer or agency to design their small business website is not worth the cost.
-Instead, the “cost conscious” small business owner often opts for putting together a quick logo using a free online logo utility, and then create a website from a free template on Wix or Weebly.
+Instead, the “cost-conscious” small business owner often opts for putting together a quick logo using a free online logo utility, and then create a website from a free template on Wix or Weebly.
 You have seen the results!
 Sure, they end up with a website.
 However, lacking any design or development skills of their own many small business owners end up with a site that is not usable from their customer’s perspective.

 Avoiding small business website mistakes is only one of the benefits of hiring a professional web designer or agency.
-Many professionals offer small business website packages to meet the needs of a startup company, a small family business, non-profit organization or other small business venture.
-This ensures that you receive a small business website that your clients find attractive and easy to use, and a professionally designed brand logo that serves as your online brand ambassador.
+Many professionals offer small business website packages to meet the needs of a startup company, a small family business, a non-profit organization or other small business venture.
+This ensures that you receive a small business website that your clients find attractive and easy to use and a professionally designed brand logo that serves as your online brand ambassador.

 Hiring a professional will help you avoid these small business website mistakes.
 A professionally designed online presence will help you keep existing and attract new customers.
-This in turn leads to higher conversions and sales.
+This, in turn, leads to higher conversions and sales.
 And isn’t that what you are after first?

 2 – Not Having a Mobile-First Website

 This is the most critical of all small business website mistakes, and all too many small businesses make it!
-Just so you are clear on this, since 4/21/2015 Google requires you to have a mobile-friendly website.
+Just so you are clear on this since 4/21/2015 Google requires you to have a mobile-friendly website.
 Not only that, but most of your customers will visit your small business website while using a mobile device.
 If your website sucks on their iPhone they will find a competitor of yours with a responsive website.
 Therefore having a mobile-first website is absolutely essential in 2019!

 If you are not sure if your business website is mobile-friendly you can check it in real-time on a variety of mobile devices on Responsinator.com.
 If it looks great you can move on to the next step.
 But if you notice any issues you should really fix those first.